andrealba/vscode-launch-config-generator/README.md

 ## 🚀 Usage

-You can run the script directly with Node:
+Run the script with Node.js from your project root:

 ```bash
 node scripts/generate-launch-config.js